Harnessing natural and mechanical airflows for surface-based atmospheric pollutant removal: Methods

 \subsection{Energy, power and drag measurements}

 We now outline formulas to determine the flow rate based on energy, power and drag measurements.
 More details are given in Section S3.
 For external flows over urban areas or solar farms, we establish a control volume with a length \( l \) and height \( \delta \).
 In the case of uni-directional, steady-state flow over a surface with a heat flux \( \phi \) (W/m$^2$), energy conservation dictates that the energy entering the control volume must balance with the energy exiting it~\cite{frank2017incropera}.
 This relationship can be expressed as

-where \( c_p \) (m$^2$/s$^2$K) is the specific heat capacity of air at constant pressure and \( \Delta T \) (K) is the temperature difference between the surface and the surrounding atmosphere.
+where \( c_p \) (m$^2$/(s$^2$K)) is the specific heat capacity of air at constant pressure and \( \Delta T \) (K) is the temperature difference between the surface and the surrounding atmosphere.
 The flow rates are related using the scaling theory discussed in Section S3, such that \( Q l (D+D_e) c / (\delta^2 u) \sim (u \delta) l (D+D_e) c / (\delta^2 u) \sim l (D+D_e) c / \delta \sim q_y \).

-In the context of internal flow through HVAC systems, the total power consumed by the fans denoted as \( P \) (kW) and the specific fan power (SFP) (W/m$^2$/s), can be utilised to evaluate the streamwise flow rate through the duct as follows
+In the context of internal flow through HVAC systems, the total power consumed by the fans, denoted as \( P \) (kW), and the specific fan power (SFP) (W/(m$^3$/s)), can be utilised to evaluate the streamwise flow rate through the duct as follows